Writing-with-Digital-Technologies-f15/responses/wk9/dita-team-2/task-analysis-T2.md

   * Frequency: The student will have to post once a week based on the instructor's directions

 8. **What is the sequence of tasks?**
-* The task follows an interesting sequence.
+* The task follows an interesting sequence:
-1. Log onto prose.io and register as your Github Account
+1) Log onto prose.io and register as your Github Account
-2. Navigate to the correct WRIT 4662W folder
+2) Navigate to the correct WRIT 4662W folder
-3. Create a File
+3) Create a File
-4. Write some text on the file.
+4) Write some text on the file.
-5. Save the file/ make a commit.
+5) Save the file/ make a commit.
-6. Double Check the file by navigating through Github to the required folder
+6) Double Check the file by navigating through Github to the required folder

 9. **What is the expected result?**
 * The expected result of this task is the creation of a .md file.
 This task should enable a relatively inexperienced user to create a text document quickly and without having to resort to plaintext.
 After the completion of this task, the user has posted a new .md file in the correct WRIT 4662W folder in the hopes of pleasing Chris.